Human trafficking in Luxembourg

-Luxembourg is a destination country for women trafficked transnationally for the purpose of commercial sexual exploitation.
+In 2008 Luxembourg was a destination country for women trafficked transnationally for the purpose of commercial sexual exploitation.
 During the reporting period, women were trafficked from Bulgaria and Ukraine.
-According to the Luxembourg Red Cross, an increasing number of women from Africa and Latin America are engaged in prostitution in the country, and could be victims of trafficking.
+According to the Luxembourg Red Cross, an increasing number of women from Africa and Latin America were engaged in prostitution in the country, and could be victims of trafficking.

-The Government of Luxembourg fully complies with the minimum standards for the elimination of trafficking.
+The Government of Luxembourg fully complied with the minimum standards for the elimination of trafficking.
 The government improved its law enforcement efforts by sentencing and convicting more traffickers during the reporting period and took steps to address child sex tourism.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017 and 2023.